TungLe0319/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
-Parameter: the thing that gets passed within the function definition.
+Parameter: is the variable in the declaration of the function
-Argument: the thing that gets passed when the function is called.
+Argument: the actual value of this variable  that gets passed when the function is called.
+used sometimes interchangeably

 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive values are strings,numbers,booleans,null,undefined and symbols

+ while reference values are objects {}, array, map.
+ Reference value stored in the variable location (objects or arrays etc..) and is a pointer to a location in memeory where the object is stored.
 ```